choiboi/CSC318-Smardrobe/README.md

 When committing, please do not commit `/bin` files and hidden mac files (for example `.DS_STORE`).
 If you do, you can easily remove it by using the commands below.
 My useful TIP is to use `$ git status` command when committing and/or adding.

+### Project Folder Structure
+* `Android` folder contains all the source code for the Android application.
+These code will be rarely used, and only be touched to try the application on Android.
+It can be easily imported into ADT.
+* `Webpages` folder will contain our project work and `Webpages` root folder will contains all our html files.
+* `Webpages/js-framework` and `Webpages/css-framework` contains all the open source files (for example jQuery) that will be used for this project.
+* `Webpages/css` and `Webpages/js` contains all the css and js files that we create for this project.

 ### Some Commands
 To clone the repository use this command in the directory where you want the folder to be located: